EricIrby/blkshp_os/docs/00-ARCHITECTURE/01-App-Structure.md

 - Located at `blkshp_os/domain_name/`
 - Contain DocTypes, services, and tests
 - Examples: `departments/`, `permissions/`, `products/`
+- Must include the full DocType stack (JSON, controller, tests).
+BLKSHP OS does **not** depend on DocTypes shipped by ERPNext/Helpdesk/etc.; if the platform needs `Company`, `Vendor`, or similar masters they must be defined inside this app (e.g. `director/doctype/company`).

 **Frappe Modules** (metadata):
 - Organize DocTypes in Frappe UI